BIRDSHOT-FUSE/Alloy-Design/README.md

 - `--ndiv`: Number of divisions for the simplex (default: 10)
 - `--limit`: Min and max for each element, in order.
 For 4 elements: `--limit 0 1 0 1 0 1 0 1`
 - `--no_csv`: If set, skips writing output to CSV
-- `--plot`: Generates a 3D plot of the composition space (only for 1 to 4 elements) For higher dimensions, the script will raise an error.
+- `--plot`: Generates a 2D or 3D plot of the composition space (only for 3 and 4 elements) For higher dimensions, the script will raise an error.

 ### Example